acidlynx/NetronixMeasurements/README.md

 # Roadmap
 * ~Use single ILMeasurement initializer~
 * ~Use single set of helpers for sanitizing and mapping JSONObject and ILMeasurement properties~
-* Use queue of last 50 elements for show values in table.
+* ~Use queue of last 50 elements for show values in table.~
 * Use DB (Realm) for storing values
+* Use library for plot rendering instead of UITableView